Saysan777/Swift-DeployPro-X/readme.md

    npm start
    ```

-This will set up everything needed to run the Vercel Clone Project locally.
+This will set up everything needed to run the Swift-DeployPro-X Project locally.

 ## Scalability and Security